htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

   state unless passed ``-cumulative-time`` to show the jobs cumulative run time for all runs.
   :jira:`1064`

+- Docker Universe submit files now support *docker_pull_policy = always*, so that docker will check to see if the cached image is out of date.
+This increases the network activity, may cause increased throttling when pulling from docker hub, and is recommended to be used with care.
+  :jira:`1482`

 - The *condor_negotiator* now support setting a minimum floor number of cores that any given submitter should get, regardless of their fair share.
 This can be set or queried via the *condor_userprio* tool, in the same way that the ceiling can be set or get